nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 ![[IMG_2514.jpeg|700]]
 ### Emergence Level 2
 - Once you link 2 notes, **direct relationships are formed**.
 This is the very basic concept of zettlekasten.
-- As the connections grow, the system starts to come alive.
+- As the connections grow, the system starts to come alive, naturally evolving itself.
 The beauty of the direct link is that bigger ideas start to emerge organically.
-There is however still a lack of clear perspective
+There is however still a lack of clear perspective.
-- The limitation right now is that you're always at eye-level with your notes, like you are on the ground in the forest.
+- The limitation right now is that you're always at eye-level with your notes, like you are on the ground floor in the forest.
 A bird's eye view is always helpful.

 > [!abstract] Systems Perspective
 > At this level, there is still more divergence than convergence.

 ![[IMG_2515.jpeg|700]]
 ### Emergence Level 3
+- The solution is to make [[Higher Order Notes]]

 	![[IMG_2516.jpeg|700]]
 ### Emergence Level 4
 	![[IMG_2517.jpeg|700]]